 “I can’t tell you how many times I went down Highland Road to the bars, then tried to make it back home,” Davis said.
 “I’m lucky to be here.”

 In the first week of 1977 a month or so before spring training when Miley was set to make a push to become the Angels’ starting shortstop, he was back in Louisiana.

 On the night of Jan.
 5, 1977, Miley partied in Baton Rouge with some of his former LSU baseball teammates.
 They drank past midnight until around 1:45 a.m. when the gathering broke up.

 Miley was legally drunk, according to a Louisiana State Police crime lab test released a week after what happened when he got in his new sports car – a Datsun 240Z – with his driver’s side window down and wearing no seat belt.
 He sped off on Highland headed home to Metairie.

 Baton Rouge police said about 1:50 a.m.
 Miley’s car ran off the right shoulder in the 7800 block of Highland 140 feet west of Rodney Drive, which is between Kenilworth Parkway and Staring Lane.
-His vehicle crossed the road, ran into a ditch on the left side of the road and skidded sideways on the shoulder striking eight posts before the car flipped over.
+His vehicle crossed the centerline, ran into a ditch on the left side of the road and skidded sideways on the shoulder striking eight posts before flipping over.

 Miley was thrown through the open driver’s side window and the car rolled over him.

 “We think he lost control and failed to make a curve,” then-Baton Rouge police chief Howard Kidder said.
 “There were no witnesses, but a resident of the area heard the car hit, ran outside and then called police.
 The police arrived and Miley was dead at the scene.”

 “It’s terrible, just terrible,” McClendon told the Baton Rouge State-Times newspaper.
 “It’s regretful anything like this could happen to a young man like Mike Miley with such a bright future ahead of him.”